 On Stock Titan, these filings are updated as they appear on EDGAR.
 AI-powered summaries help explain the main points of lengthy documents, including 8-Ks related to debt offerings, credit amendments, leadership changes, and earnings disclosures.
 Users can quickly see what each filing covers, identify items related to capital structure, and understand how Lumen describes significant corporate events without reading every line of the original text.

-Lumen Technologies executive Jeffery S. Sharritts, EVP and Chief Revenue Officer, received a grant of 634,699 shares of common stock at no purchase price.
-The award is restricted stock, with 40% vesting over time and 60% tied to performance metrics through March 1, 2029.
+Lumen Technologies EVP and Chief Legal Officer Jennifer A. Hodges received an equity grant of 200,809 shares of common stock as compensation.
+The award is in the form of restricted stock, with 40% subject to time-based vesting and 60% tied to performance goals.